tingyik90/snackprogressbar/docs/lib/com.tingyik90.snackprogressbar/-snack-progress-bar-manager/get-snack-progress-bar.md

 ### Parameters

-`storeId` - OneUp of the SnackProgressBar stored in SnackProgressBarManager.
+`storeId` - StoreId of the SnackProgressBar stored in SnackProgressBarManager.

 **Return**
 SnackProgressBar of the storeId.
 Can be null.